julianandrews/sgf-render/README.md

 discuss what you would like to change.

 Feature requests are also welcome!
-The goal is to make this a general purpose sgf diagram generation tool.
+The goal is to make this a general purpose SGF diagram generation tool.
 Just open an issue at [GitHub](https://github.com/julianandrews/sgf-render/issues).